Benzodiazepines IS possible!

 Historically, I found that one can titrate to a reduced level but not to abstinence.
 For example, I was able to titrate to 2 mgs per day from 12-15 mgs.
 Quite an improvement!
 But I could not titrate any lower on my own without medical professional help.
 It is my opinion depending on dosage and length of use, that inter-dose, acute and post-acute withdrawals are just a part of the process of healing from exposure to benzos.
 There is no quick fix or softer way of getting through this process.

-My last dose was on June 28th 2012 and my last partial seizure was on December 12th 2012.
+My last doses were prior to July 9th, 2012, my recovery date, and my last partial seizure was on December 12th, 2012.
 After inpatient treatment of 30 days, I began 6 months of outpatient treatment which helped me understand post-acute withdrawals (PAWS).
 The most serious symptoms subsided after 18 months and after 24 months, the remaining symptoms had subsided with the exception of some lingering symptoms like memory loss and occasional bouts of moderate anxiety.
 I got a sponsor to help me understand recovery meetings and the recovery community and mentors to help me grow in my faith.
 I began studying and going through the 12 steps.
 I began secretarying meetings, sharing my story and being of service to the recovery scene.
 I connected with church and supported their recovery community.
 I changed how I viewed diet and exercise and incorporated strict dietary restraints and included daily yoga and meditation practices.
 I started walking to relieve anxiety.
 I started with half a mile and worked up to 5 miles a day.
 The most important thing I did was not put anything in my body to change the way I felt – no matter what.